-Ask participants to think of someone (living or dead) who is an inspiring example of simple living.
+Ask participants to think of someone (living or dead) who is an inspiring example of living with an open heart.
 For two minutes silently reflect on:

 - How do/did they behave? - What impact does/did their behaviour have on others and the world (including Nature)? - What particular values and qualities do/did they embody? - How do/did they sustain themselves physically, emotionally, mentally and spiritually?